RiddhiDamani/Expenses_Tracker/README.md

 Expenses Tracker is a react based web app where in we can see our expenses - also by year.
 We can filter the expensed based on year we select and a graphical animation (Chart) will be displayed for the same.
 We can also add a new expense in this tracker.

-Currently, the expenses are not stored in the database.
+Currently, the expenses are not stored in the database with no server.
 This is a standalone basic react app showcasing knowledge gained in terms of react components and states.

 ## Demo - Deployed on Netlify